The Biggest Distraction Is You

 Not the phone.
 Not the people.
 You.
 The stories you tell yourself about why today isn’t the right day.
 The session you keep postponing because you don’t have the best tools, the conditions aren’t quite right, you’re tired, you’ll do it tomorrow.
 All of it is avoidance dressed up as circumstance.
 And the longer you sit with it, the more convincing it gets.

-Our daily lives can be incredibly complicated.
-And that’s putting it lightly.
+Our daily lives can be incredibly complicated… and that’s putting it lightly.
 We live in a world of constant stress and noise, and sometimes the only thing you can do is tap out.
-Managing all of it can leave you in a kind of disassociation where you’re just looking to shut everything down.
+Managing all of it can leave you in a kind of dissociation where you’re just looking to shut everything down.
 When your head isn’t in the right place, everything gets thrown into that pile.
 And music doesn’t always get a pass on that.

-Being kind to yourself is how you get through it.
-And sometimes that kindness is as simple as doing something you love.
-Not because you have to.
-Not because you’re behind.
-Just because it’s the thing that brings you back to yourself.
+But that’s not weakness.
+That’s self-preservation.
+And being kind to yourself is how you get through it.
+Sometimes that kindness is as simple as doing something you love.
+Not because you have to or you’re behind.
+But just because it’s the thing that brings you back to yourself.

-The common denominator running through every distraction in this article is you.
+The common denominator in every distraction here is you.
 Which means the solution is too.
-Nobody is coming to clear your schedule, silence your phone, sort out your relationships, and sit you down in front of your DAW.
+Nobody will manage your schedule, silence your phone, sort your relationships, or sit you in front of your DAW.
 That part is entirely on you.

 It’s Not About Time